Questions & answers about treatment in the ERCM

 Are the treatment costs covered by insurance?

-There are direct agreements with the majority of health insurance companies to cover the costs of cyberknife treatment.
-These include, for example, the AOK Bayern, the Barmer GEK, the LKK, the Deutsche BKK, the KKH and most of the Bavarian BKKs.
-There are also corresponding agreements for privately insured patients.
+There are direct agreements with most health insurance companies to cover the cost of Cyberknife treatment.
+These include AOK Bayern, Barmer GEK, LKK, Deutsche BKK, KKH and most Bavarian BKKs.
+Similar agreements are also in place for privately insured patients.

 13